RonniKahalani/SpacePortalBackend/README.md

 So each entity class has a corresponding entityDto class, which also manages the following Json annotations, to control and avoid recursive stack overflows.
 - [@JsonBackReference](https://www.tutorialspoint.com/jackson_annotations/jackson_annotations_jsonbackreference.htm) is the back part of reference – it will be omitted from serialization.
 - [@JsonManagedReference](https://www.tutorialspoint.com/jackson_annotations/jackson_annotations_jsonmanagedreference.htm) is the forward part of reference – the one that gets serialized normally.

-@JsonManagedReference is the forward part of reference – the one that gets serialized normally. @JsonBackReference is the back part of reference – it will be omitted from serialization.